airbnb/plog/README.md

 ## Configuration

-All done through system properties.
+All configuration can be done through system properties.
+The app settings are read using Typesafe Config.

 ### Kafka settings